 What the Government Will Argue

 In contested bond appeal cases, where the defense requests bond and the government oppose such motion, the government will argue that the defense did not meet its burden of proof.
-Starting point for virtually all government arguments is the fact the presumption of innocence and, with it, constitutional privileges and protection guaranteed to a defendant prior to a guilty verdict no longer apply.
-In fact, all federal court of appeals have held that a convicted defendant has no constitutional right to bail and is not per se entitled to release pending appeal.
+The starting point for virtually all government arguments is the fact the presumption of innocence and, with it, constitutional privileges and protections guaranteed to a defendant prior to a guilty verdict no longer apply.
+In fact, all federal courts of appeals have held that a convicted defendant has no constitutional right to bail and is not per se entitled to release pending appeal.
 See, for example, United States v.
 Olis, 450 F.3d 583, 585 (5th Cir.
 2006).
 Similarly, courts have emphasized that mentioned presumption in favor of a defendant before a conviction will turn into a presumption against the grant of bail.
 See, for example, United States v.
 Williams, 822 F.2d 512, 517 (5th Cir.
 1987).
 Because the defendant lacks constitutional entitlement to release, the law lifts the burden of proof from the government (to prove the defendant’s guilt beyond a reasonable doubt) onto the defendant.
 Thus, it is the defendant who must prove by clear and convincing evidence: